Health conditions

 • is hard to identify in the laboratory

-• spreads easily between patients in hospitals and nursing homes.
+• spreads easily between patients in hospitals and nursing homes (known as healthcare facilities).

 In Australia, most cases of C.auris have been found in patients who have been exposed to the fungus in an overseas hospital.
 These people can carry the fungus on their body without it causing any symptoms or an infection.
 This is called colonisation.
 In people who are very sick, such as those in intensive care units or those with a weak immune system, it may cause serious infections.
 These people are said to be infected.